Philippa Spurway Interior Architect

 2065EEB9-DFA5-4FBD-9D93-0106E320309E_1_105_c

-Vlado and Rok discussing the outside kitchen as Rok and the guys concrete the floor ready for the paving to be done.
+Vlado and Rok were discussing the outdoor kitchen while Rok and the team were concreting the floor in preparation for the paving.

 911E820F-0135-4C51-95AB-4E2835590910_1_105_c